 Malicious actors may use a variety of methods to interfere with voter registration websites and databases.
 Some methods of attack are listed below and provide guidance that is applicable to VRDBs and many other computer networks.

 - Phishing attempts are forged emails, texts, and other messages used to manipulate users into clicking on malicious links or downloading malicious file attachments.
 Phishing attacks can lead to credential theft (e.g., passwords) or may act as an entry point for threat actors to spread malware throughout an organization, steal voter information, or disrupt voting operations.
-For guidance to defend against phishing, see the United States Computer Emergency Readiness Team (US-CERT) Tip on Avoiding Social Engineering and Phishing Attacks.
+For guidance to defend against phishing, see Avoiding Social Engineering and Phishing Attacks.

-- Injection Flaws are broad web application attack technique that attempts to send commands to a browser, database, or other system, allowing for a regular user to control behavior.
+- Injection flaws are broad web application attack technique that attempts to send commands to a browser, database, or other system, allowing for a regular user to control behavior.
 The most common example is Structured Query Language (SQL) injection, which subverts the relationship between a webpage and its supporting database, typically to obtain information contained inside the voter registration database.
-Another form is Command Injection, where an untrusted user is able to send commands to an operating systems supporting a web application or database.
-See US-CERT’s Publication on SQL Injection for more information.
+Another form is command injection, where an untrusted user is able to send commands to an operating systems supporting a web application or database.
+See SQL Injection for more information.

 - Server vulnerabilities may be exploited to allow unauthorized access to sensitive information.
 An attack against a poorly configured server running a voter registration website may allow an adversary access to critical information and to the supporting voter registration database itself.
-See US-CERT’s Tip on Website Security for additional information.
+See Website Security for additional information.

 - Ransomware is a type of malicious software that infects a computer system and restricts users' access to system resources or data until a ransom is paid to unlock it.
 Affected organizations are discouraged from paying the ransom, as this does not guarantee access will be restored to a compromised VRDB.
 For more information on ransomware, see the Cybersecurity and Infrastructure Security Agency (CISA) resource page on ransomware.

 What prevention measures should I employ to protect against these threats?

-DHS encourages election officials and network administrators to implement the recommendations below, which can prevent as many as 85 percent of targeted cyber attacks.
-These strategies are common sense to many, but DHS continues to see intrusions because organizations fail to use these basic measures.
+CISA encourages election officials and network administrators to implement the recommendations below, which can prevent as many as 85 percent of targeted cyberattacks.
+These strategies are common sense to many, but CISA continues to see intrusions because organizations fail to use these basic measures:

-- Application whitelisting – Whitelisting is one of the best security strategies as it allows only specified programs to run while blocking all others, including malicious software.
+- Implement application whitelisting.
+Whitelisting is one of the best security strategies as it allows only specified programs to run while blocking all others, including malicious software.

-- Input validation – Input validation is a method of sanitizing untrusted user input provided by users of a web application, and may prevent many types of web application security flaws, such as SQLi, XSS, and Command Injection.
+- Implement input validation.
+Input validation is a method of sanitizing untrusted user input provided by users of a web application and may prevent many types of web application security flaws, such as SQLi, XSS, and command injection.

-- Understanding firewalls – When anyone or anything can access your network at any time, your network is more susceptible to being attacked.
-Firewalls can be configured to block data from certain locations (IP whitelisting) or applications while allowing relevant and necessary data through.
+- Implement firewalls.
+When anyone or anything can access your network at any time, your network is more susceptible to being attacked.
+Firewalls can be configured to block data from certain locations (Internet Protocol [IP] whitelisting) or applications while allowing relevant and necessary data through.